 - Note 1: The uranium recovery staff's goal is to complete major licensing actions within 36 months of acceptance and minor licensing actions within 12 months of acceptance.
 At times, the uranium recovery staff has to divert resources from minor licensing actions to address oversight of operating sites, emergent issues, and major licensing actions.
-When this occurs, the NRC staff tries to accommodate the licensee's priorities when determining which minor licensing actions to complete first. - For the reporting period, please also provide the following for license amendment requests (LARs): 13.b - The number not accepted for review; and i. - ii.
+When this occurs, the NRC staff tries to accommodate the licensee's priorities when determining which minor licensing actions to complete first. - 13.b For the reporting period, please also provide the following for license amendment requests (LARs): - i.
+The number not accepted for review; and - ii.
 A list of the requests that were withdrawn or denied after being accepted for review including the age of the request at the time it was withdrawn or denied.

-Month/Year No. of LARs Not Accepted for Review List the Requests that were Withdrawn or Denied after Being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) 1 April 2019 0 N/A N/A
+Month/Year No. of LARs Not Accepted for Review List the Requests that were Withdrawn or Denied after Being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) May 2019 0 Withdrawn: Fermi 2 RR-A36, Alternative Pressure Testing Requirements for RPV Flange Leak-Off Piping/L-2019-LLR- 0015 1.5 Withdrawn: FENOC FLEET- LAR to Reflect Change in Entity Providing \$400 Million Support Agreement for Beaver Valley 1 & Davis Besse/L- 2017-LLA-0239 22

-Month/Year No. of LARs Not Accepted for Review List the Requests that were Withdrawn or Denied after Being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) Ар ril 2019 0 N/A N/A
+Month/Year No. of LARs Not Accepted for Review List the Requests that were Withdrawn or Denied after Being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) May 2019 0 N/A N/A

-Month/Year No. of Amendment List of the Requests that were Age of the Request at the Requests Not Withdrawn or Denied after Time it was Withdrawn or Accepted for Review being Accepted for Review Denied (months) April 2019 0 N/A N/A
+Month/Year No. of Amendment Requests Not Accepted for Review List of the Requests that were Withdrawn or Denied after being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) May 2019 0 N/A N/A